tillo13/room8/README.md

 # Room8

 Welcome to the Room8 repository!
-This repository contains the source code for the Room8 Flask web application along with all the scripts and configuration files needed to deploy the app to Google Cloud App Engine.
-This document will explain the purpose of each file and provide setup, deployment, and maintenance instructions for novice users.
+This repository contains the source code for the Room8 Flask web application along with scripts and configuration files for deploying the app to Google Cloud App Engine.
+This document explains the purpose of each file and provides setup, deployment, and maintenance instructions (designed for novice users).

 ---